AlephAlpha/Nekomata/doc/Tutorial.md

 Nekomata does not have a Boolean type.
 Functions that return a Boolean value in other languages are represented by a function that possibly fails.
 For example, the built-in function `=` (`\eq`) returns the value itself if the top two elements of the stack are equal, and fails otherwise.

-This is useful for filtering out the correct path in a non-deterministic computation.
+This is useful for filtering out incorrect paths in a non-deterministic computation.
 Let's look at this example:

 ```
 1 2?2 3?=